Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 Arsenal survived dramatic encounters before, especially in 1979, when Arsenal led 2-0 after 85 minutes against Manchester United.
 Manchester United then made a frantic comeback by tying the game with two goals in quick succession.
 Just when the game looked like it would go into extra time, Arsenal stole the thunder when Alan Sunderland scored in the 89th minute.
 Arsenal won the "Five Minute Final" in 1979; 14 years later, Arsenal won in a marathon against Sheffield United.

 The 1993 FA Cup Final went into a replay after the first match finished 1-1.
 The second match was still 1-1 after regulation, and for a while, penalty kicks loomed.
-During the replay, Arsenal's Andy Linighan suffered a broken nose from Sheffield's Mar Wright.
+Arsenal's Andy Linighan suffered a broken nose from Sheffield's Mar Wright during the replay.
 Linighan would get the better of Wright during a corner kick in the 119th minute.
 Linighan outjumped Wright to head the ball past Chris Woods as Arsenal, who defeated the same opponent to win the League Cup, became the first English club to win a domestic cup double.

 Arsenal would be undone two years later by a last-minute goal considered by many to be one of the best goals ever scored.
 Arsenal was hoping to be the first club to defend the title in 1995.
 With the match in extra time after regulation ended in 1-1, Nayim received possession of the ball in the 119th minute and launched a deep shot from 40 yards that went just past David Seaman.

-One of the best goals continued the jinx of the UEFA Cup Winners' Cup, but another dramatic goal remained to be a curse for one Portuguese club in Amsterdam.
-Chelsea may have suffered an early exit in the group stage of the Champions League but fared better in the Europa League.
-Eden Hazard (against Sparta Prague) and David Luiz (at FC Basel) had scored vital stoppage time goals, but one player on the news for an ugly biting incident played the hero.
+One of the best goals continued the jinx of the UEFA Cup Winners' Cup, but another dramatic goal remained a curse for one Portuguese club in Amsterdam.
+Chelsea may have suffered an early exit in the Champions League group stage but fared better in the Europa League.
+Eden Hazard (against Sparta Prague) and David Luiz (at FC Basel) had scored vital stoppage-time goals, but one player on the news for an ugly biting incident played the hero.
 With Chelsea's match against Benfica tied at 1-1, Juan Mata struck a corner kick that found Branislav Ivanovic.
 The Serbian player hit the ball into the net to make Chelsea the first team to hold both the UEFA Champions League and the Europa League at the same time.

 France's Fantastic Finish in 2011